esi/esi-docs/docs/guides/map-data/index.md

 There are two kinds of position, each using their own coordinate system:

 * Relative to the center of the New Eden cluster.
-(Used by regions, constellations, solarsystems) The center of the cluster lies near Zarzakh, labelled "Point of No Return" on the in-game map.
+(Used by regions, constellations, solarsystems)<br>
+  The center of the cluster lies near Zarzakh, labelled "Point of No Return" on the in-game map.
 (See the red dot on the cluster map below)

-* Relative to the center of a solarsystem. (used by planets, moons, stars, as well as other positions within a solarsystem such as killmails)
+* Relative to the center of a solarsystem. (used by planets, moons, stars, as well as other positions within a solarsystem such as killmails)<br>
   The center of a solarsystem is it's star.
-The star objects themselves do not have an explicit position in the SDE or ESI, as their position is always `[0.0, 0.0, 0.0]`
+The star objects themselves do not have an explicit position in the SDE or ESI, as their position is always `[0.0, 0.0, 0.0]`<br>
   Not every solarsystem has a star object; for abyssal deadspace systems with neither star nor planet, the origin is an arbitrary point.

 These coordinate systems have the same scale (1.0 = 1 meter), but different directions.